DieStockEnte/TF2-Dedicated-Server-Docker/README.md

 ```

 ## Final part:
-You can use, change, share and modify the files in this repository.<br />
+You can use, change, share and modify the files from this repository.<br />
 I do not own and did not created the map `koth_hangar_rc5.bsp`.
 Credits go to: *Uncuepa*<br />
 If you have any questions or want to contribute to this repository feel free to do so!<br />
 Have fun with this little project! 😜